So You Want to be a School Nurse?

 - Assessing the mental and physical health needs of students

 School nurse salaries fall in a range, and depending on the school, they can come from very different funding sources, like public health departments or boards of education, or religious groups in private school settings.
 Most school nurses report making $40,000 to $60,000 a year, though some school nurses can work part- or full-time at per diem or hourly rates as well.

-To be a school nurse, you’ll need to be a registered nurse and probably hold a BSN, as well as certification from the National Board for Certification of School Nurses.
+To be a school nurse, you’ll need to be a registered nurse and probably hold a BSN or higher, as well as certification from the National Board for Certification of School Nurses.

 To get certified, you’ll need to pass a test, as well as have at least 1,000 hours of clinical practice under your belt.
 Requirements for school nurses can also vary by state.
 For example, some states require additional educational credits before you can work in a school.
 So you’ll want to check out the state board of education requirements in the specific state you want to work in.

 To find out more about what it takes to be a school nurse, check out the National Association of School Nurses site.
 And for more info on getting certified, the National Board for Certification of School Nurses offers a variety of resources, including how to sign up to take the exam.